Medical assistance in the EU/EEA

 In Norway, the main rule is that your travel expenses are reimbursed at a standard rate per kilometre regardless of which means of transport you use.
 You must travel to the geographically closest location at which the healthcare can be provided.
 In order to be reimbursable, your journey from home must be longer than ten kilometres each way and cost more than the local minimum fare by scheduled public transport.

-Claims for travel expenses reimbursements must be sent to Helfo on this claim form:
+Claims for travel expense reimbursements must be sent to Helfo on this claim form:

 (The form is in Norwegian, but click here for an English guide with instructions for filling out the form “Reiseregningsskjema".)

-Send the claim form with the other documentation.
-If your application for coverage of expenses from Helfo is granted, Helfo will forward your travel expenses claim to the Norwegian regional health authorities' patient-travel service (Pasientreiser)
+Send in the claim form and necessary documentation.
+If your application for reimbursement from Helfo is granted, Helfo will forward your travel expenses claim to the Norwegian regional health authorities' patient-travel service (Pasientreiser).

 Example

 Per lives in Øyfjell.
 His nearest GP is in Rauland.
 Although Per is going abroad, he will only be entitled to expenses for the journey Øyfjell-Rauland-Øyfjell at a standard rate per kilometre.
-He takes care to keep all his travel documents.
+He makes sure to take care of all his travel documents.

 Submit your application